 Unlike many other types of fat, it’s also low in cholesterol.
 But it doesn’t mean you can eat unlimited amounts of lox without any consequences – 2 ounces (around 57 milligrams) of it contains about 12% of recommended daily value of cholesterol.
 Don’t worry, you probably won’t eat much at a time anyway – salmon is really satiated!

 If you want to cut down on meat consumption, salmon is a great choice.
 Its protein levels are almost as high as those found in meat.
 And you know how important protein is for healthy living!
 Lox nutrition levels are pretty high, as consuming 3 ounces of it makes about 30% of your daily protein intake.

 Since we’re fishing around for health benefits, let’s look at the vitamins.
 Salmon is packed with vitamins B-6 and B-12, both of which lower your risk of a heart attack.
 B-6 also participates in the production of serotonin – ‘happiness hormone’ – that regulates your mood and sleep cycles.
 And I’m pretty sure we could all benefit from that!

 All the compliments directed to lox might seem a little fishy – after all, there’s no food that’s perfect.
 The (however small) risk of it is its high sodium levels.
 If you’re eating a lot of processed food, you probably don’t need any more sodium than you already have.

-And, even though salmon lox calories are low, the same couldn‘t be said about bagels and cream cheese that it‘s often eaten with.
-Remember – it‘s not only salmon that counts!
+And, even though salmon lox calories are low, the same can't be said about bagels and cream cheese that it‘s often eaten with.
+Remember – it‘s not only the salmon that counts!